Auditions & Membership

 Be prepared to sight read material representative of the level of difficulty of the repertoire of the orchestra you wish to join.

 Auditions will be held with a panel of at least two adjudicators selected as appropriate for your level and instrument family.
+Warm up rooms may be shared group spaces.
 Auditions are recorded for conductors’ review.
 Only the musician is allowed to enter the audition room; parents and friends may wait in the waiting area.
 Auditions last 10-20 min.

 Level 1 Audition Materials Packets